muthaearth/Notes/README.md

 # Notes
 Xamarin.Forms Notes App

-This is a Microsoft Tutorial Notes App
+This is a Microsoft Tutorial Notes App using Visual Studio Code Xamarin.Forms